SoftHu/tos_avg/En/Koiwa.md

 Start -->1775459459282458[<b>Speaker 👉 Koiwa:</b>
 \nAhhh, I need to get to the shop before the sun goes down.]
 Start -->1775459459282462[<b>Speaker 👉 Koiwa:</b>
-\nWise Koiwa is heading to town now everyone!
+\nWise &lbrace;npc.4221&rbrace; is heading to town now everyone!
 I'll see you later.]
 Start -->1775459459282466[<b>Speaker 👉 Koiwa:</b>
-\nAhhh, the temple looks busy today!
+\nAhhh, the &lbrace;location.21&rbrace; looks busy today!
 I shall come back later.]
 Start -->1775459459282470[<b>Speaker 👉 Koiwa:</b>
 \nThe chickens are clucking cheerily and the sheep are looking happy!
 I need to visit the cows later, they seem unhappy.]
 Start -->1775459459282474[<b>Speaker 👉 Koiwa:</b>
-\nAhhh, Wise Koiwa is feeling lucky today!]
+\nAhhh, Wise &lbrace;npc.4221&rbrace; is feeling lucky today!]
 Start -->1775459459282478[<b>Speaker 👉 Koiwa:</b>
-\nWise Koiwa humbly thanks you for protecting my ranch and my animals from the bitterness of winter.]
+\nWise &lbrace;npc.4221&rbrace; humbly thanks you for protecting my ranch and my animals from the bitterness of winter.]
 Start -->1775459459282482[<b>Speaker 👉 Koiwa:</b>
 \nAhhh, there is still much to do.
 Daylight is still fleeting at this time of year.]
 Start -->1775459459282486[<b>Speaker 👉 Koiwa:</b>